antigones/LSystems/README.md

  - omega: the axiom
  - expansion_rules: the set of expansion rules
- - angle: the angle to turn
+ - angle: the angle to turn when turning left or right
  - time:  the number of iteration

 <p align="center" width="100%">